bergoid/rabot/README.rst

   Usage: tgzdir [DIR] [DESTDIR] [PREFIX] [ROOTDIR]

-  'tgzdir' compresses the directory DIR to a .tgz file and saves the latter in the directory DESTDIR.
+  'tgzdir' compresses the directory DIR to a .tgz file and saves it in the directory DESTDIR.

+  If omitted, DESTDIR will be the parent directory of DIR.
+If DIR is omitted too, the current working directory is taken as DIR.

   The filename has the following pattern: